Fair Trade

 -

-Quality - BOC 's focus on quality helps keep wages moving in the right direction
+Quality - BOC 's focus on quality helps keep wages moving in the right direction and provides much need esteem for baskets in general.

 -